User Manual – Tempest Clock

 9. Advanced 3 period time controls made simple: just set it as you'd say it.

-10. Customize Your Color!
+10. Customize Your Colors!

 11. Digital or 'Adaptive Analog' Display